Common Injuries Involving Elbow Pain

 This injury can cause significant pain and potentially damage the ligaments.
 If you heard a popping sound at the moment of the injury and are now experiencing pain in the front of your arm near the elbow joint, especially when you straighten your arm or touch the area – you are likely suffering from a hyperextension injury.
 It is important to immediately rest the area, use cold therapy (ice wrapped in a cloth) and restrict movement allowing it time to heal, compression and elevation may also help in reducing swelling.

-Once the injury has time to heal a chiropractor can treat the area and advise you on when to exercise or begin physical therapy at our Toronto or Scarborough injury rehabilitation clinics to strengthen the muscles surrounding the elbow and encourage the ligaments to heal further.
+Once the injury has time to heal a chiropractor can treat the area and advise you on when to exercise or begin physical therapy at our Toronto or Scarborough offices to strengthen the muscles surrounding the elbow and encourage the ligaments to heal further.

-Are you looking for a physiotherapy and injury rehabilitation clinic in Midtown Toronto or Scarborough?
-We’re conveniently located at Bloor & Dufferin or Eglinton & Kennedy Rd in Scarborough.
+Are you looking for elbow pain treatment in Midtown Toronto or Scarborough?
+Our injury rehabilitation clinics are conveniently located at Bloor & Dufferin in Toronto or Eglinton & Kennedy Rd in Scarborough.